-Considering the available area of similar habitat on and off the edge of the continental shelf in the West Indian Offshore bioregion, the disturbance of and reduction in benthic biodiversity due to cementing can be considered negligible, and no cumulative effects on higher order consumers is expected.
+Considering the available area of similar habitat on and off the edge of the continental shelf in the West Indian Offshore bioregion, the disturbance of and reduction in benthic biodiversity due to cementing can be considered moderate, and no cumulative effects on higher order consumers is expected.

-Disturbance and smothering of benthic macrofauna due to the release of excess cement around the wellbore is of small magnitude as the cement would be discharged in an area already affected by drill cuttings.
-Any potential impacts would be extremely localised (i.e. confined to the wellbore footprint) and would persist only over the short term.
+Disturbance and smothering of benthic macrofauna due to the release of excess cement around the wellbore is of medium magnitude as the cement would be discharged in an area already affected by drill cuttings.
+Any potential impacts would be extremely localised (i.e. confined to the wellbore footprint) and would persist over the long term.
 The impact is partially reversible.
-The direct impact of smothering benthic communities can thus be rated as being of NEGLIGIBLE significance.
+The direct impact of smothering benthic communities can thus be rated as being of MODERATE significance.